May 23rd 2019Moderator: Elena Brodie-Kusa

 14:30–15:00 UNIVERSAL IDENTIFIERS THROUGHOUT PRODUCTION CHAIN, OVERVIEW AND INTEROPERABILITY

 Universal unique identifiers are essential throughout lifecycle of film and television works – production, distribution, redistribution, metadata management, and archiving.
 EIDR, a non-profit registry for the global audiovisual sector, provides such an identifier.
 EIDR has 100 member organizations, over 2 million records, and over 4 million cross-references to other systems.
 The presentation will cover the basics of what EIDR is, its features, and how it operates, and provide several examples of uses in industry, as well as heritage and archival applications.

 The difficulty of preserving 4K and 8K is not only derived from its file size and bit rate, but also from production styles that are different from ones for SD and 2K, adoption of new broadcast standards such as wider gamut and HDR, and so on.
-There are still many challenges to establish sophisticated workflows, and connectivity with new distribution platforms and other online services also affects.
-In this session I would like to share NHK’s challenges through some actual cases.
+There are still many challenges to establish sophisticated workflows, and connectivity with new distribution plat- forms and other online services also affects.
+In this session Arai Hirokazu will share NHK’s challenges through some actual cases.